 Like Job, faced with the awesome power and majesty of God, he was reduced to silence.

-As you can see by the prayer at the end of the journal entry, the first Scriptural image I had after recording this was the image of Jesus, silent before his accusers.
+And of course Jesus himself was silent before his accusers.
 One can only speculate on why he was silent at this critical moment, but I believe the best explanation is that it served God’s purpose.
 Certainly Jesus was capable of mounting a plausible defense on his own behalf.
 But he knew that God’s purpose and timing were aimed at our ultimate good—the salvation of the human race.
 And so he remained silent and was tortured and put to death “as a ransom for many”.

-When I posted that journal entry on my blog, a reader sent me a quote from St. Catherine of Siena that she had received that day: “We’ve had enough exhortations to be silent!
+In an online discussion on silence, someone sent me a quote from St. Catherine of Siena that she had received that day: “We’ve had enough exhortations to be silent!
 Cry out with a hundred thousand tongues.
 I see that the world is rotten because of silence”.
-She wondered with all the injustice in the world, why we were being exhorted to silence.
+She wondered, with all the injustice in the world, how we can remain silent.

 I replied that certainly the silence that allows sin to fester is the wrong kind and not the kind our Lord was referring to here.
 This is in one way referring to the silence that is an antidote to rash and flippant speech.
 There is too much “chatter” in the world.
 We need more contemplation.
 Less impulsiveness and more deliberation.
 Thinking twice before speaking instead of speaking twice before thinking.